pelagios/recogito2-plugin-sdk/README.md

 Build your plugin as a .jar file.
 Make sure you add a [provider configuration file](http://docs.oracle.com/javase/7/docs/api/java/util/ServiceLoader.html) to the jar, so that Recogito can load it.
-The configuration file is a simple text file, named `org.pelagios.recogito.sdk.ner.NERInterface`, located in the `META-INF/services` folder.
+The configuration file is a simple text file, named `org.pelagios.recogito.sdk.ner.NERPlugin`, located in the `META-INF/services` folder.
 The file must contain a single line: the fully qualified name of your class that implements the interface.
 E.g.: `com.example.recogito.plugins.MyNERPlugin`.